MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-default.md

 When protection is applied to the **All Employees** sub-labels, the protection is configured by using the default templates that are automatically converted to labels in the Azure portal.
 For more information about these templates, see [Configuring and managing templates for Azure Information Protection](configure-policy-templates.md).

+### More information about the Recipients Only sub-label

+When users choose this label in Outlook:

+- The Outlook Do Not Forward option is automatically applied to the email.
+The recipients that the users specify cannot forward the email and cannot copy or print the contents, or save any attachments.

+When users choose this label in Word, Excel, PowerPoint, or from File Explorer:

+- Users are prompted to specify custom permissions where they specify the permissions, users, and optionally, an expiry date.

 ### Labels